Volunteer for Nonprofit Partners

-Forest Park Conservancy—Enhances and protects over 5,000 acres of public and private land within the Greater Forest Park ecosystem.
+Forest Park Conservancy—Protects and restores over 5,000 acres of public and private land within the Greater Forest Park ecosystem.
 You can help remove invasive plants or repair trails by joining a stewardship work party.
 Call 503-223-5449.

 Northwest Earth Institute—Discover change together and inspire people to take responsibility for Earth.
 You can lead one of NWEI’s discussion courses with friends, church members or co-workers on a variety of subjects such as actions to reduce your carbon footprint, or challenge yourself to adopt a new behavior through the EcoChallenge.
 Call Liz Zavodsky, 503-227-2807.

 Center for Earth Leadership—Trains and motivates Northwest citizens to become agents of local change in forging a sustainable culture.
 Take advantage of one or more of the Center’s programs such as participating in their Agent of Change course to learn to implement sustainable practices and influence others in your neighborhood, workplace, or other locales.
 Call 503-227-2315 or email firstname.lastname@example.org.